wp-plugins/visitor-maps/readme.txt

 = Why are all the location pins about 10 pixels too low on the visitor map? = Some themes interfere with the proper display of the location pins on the Visitor Maps page.
 Uncheck the setting "Enable hover labels for location pins on visitor map page."

+= Why are the location pins different colors on the visitor map? = Visitors have Red/yellow location pins.
+Search bots will have blue location pins.
+Registered users who are logged in will have green location pins.

 = Can you add charts and graphs of visitor activity like Google Analytics? =